AlanHakalaDev/LilyPadPublic/deliverable-two.md

 As a music listener, I want to be able to see all the different versions of a song from multiple platforms at once so I can easily choose which may be my favorite version

+As a music listener, I want to be able to shuffle my playlists.

+As a music listener, I want to be able to follow other users.

+As a music listener, I want to be able to convert a playlist between apps.

 ## 8: Issue Tracker